H. C. Coombs: Later life

 In 1976, Coombs resigned all his posts and became a visiting fellow at the Centre for Resource and Environmental Studies at the Australian National University, where he developed a new interest in environmental issues.
 However, Aboriginal affairs remained his greatest passion and, in 1979, he launched the Aboriginal Treaty Committee, calling for a formal treaty between Australia and the Aboriginal people.
 The idea gained much public support but neither the Fraser government nor its successor, Bob Hawke's Labor government, took it up.
 From 1977 to 1979, Coombs was the president of the Australian Conservation Foundation.

 Coombs deplored the breakdown of the postwar Keynesian economic consensus represented by Thatcherism, and in his 1990 book The Return of Scarcity he proposed a Common Wealth Estate to ensure a more equitable distribution of wealth.
 He suffered a disabling stroke in late-1995 and died in Sydney in 1997.

-During the Howard government administration, the "Coombs legacy" in Aboriginal affairs came under increasing criticism.
+During the Howard government administration, the "Coombs legacy" in Aboriginal affairs came under increasing criticism from conservative thinkers.
 Journalist Piers Akerman argued that Coombs's policy amounted to "politically correct apartheid", and that the communal land ownership implicit in Aboriginal land rights was keeping Aboriginal people poor and dependent on welfare by preventing the private ownership of land.
+By contrast, many Aboriginal people retained strong support for Coombs' advocacy, and viewed his work as a precursor of the growth in the Aboriginal rights movement in the 21st century, as was noted by Philip Lowe, governor of the Reserve Bank of Australia, on a trip to Yirrkala in 2019.

-Relationship with Judith Wright
+Family and Relationship with Judith Wright

+Nugget and Lallie had four children; Janet (later among the first women admitted to the New South Wales Bar), John (later a Queen’s Counsel), Jim (barrister and magistrate) and Jerry (an anaesthetist).

 In a June 2009 article in The Monthly, journalist Fiona Capp revealed the story of the 25-year secret love affair between two of Australia's most well-known and well-loved public figures, "the famous poet-cum-activist" Judith Wright and "the distinguished yet down-to-earth statesman" 'Nugget' Coombs.

 Recognition

 Coombs was appointed a Companion of the Order of Australia in the first awards of the Order on the Queen's Birthday in 1975.
 However, he resigned from the Order in 1976 upon the introduction of the grade of knighthood to the Order.

 In January 2008, it was announced that a new suburb in the Canberra district of Molonglo would be named Coombs.
-It adjoins the new suburb of Wright, named after Judith Wright.